violetrollergirl/violetrollergirl.com/_faq/screening-process.md

 My screening process is like many other providers&rsquo; and is required for our mutual safety and comfort.
 There are no exceptions. <em>Everyone must screen.</em> The [Contact](#contact) page on my site offers a summary of [your screening options](#screening-options).
 Two are remote and one is in person.
 Briefly once more, those options are:

 * Attach a selfie plus a well-established LinkedIn profile link plus a carrier phone number (not a number from a texting app or burner phone) to your next message to me.
-* Attach a selfie of yourself holding a valid government-issued photo ID to your next message to me.
+* Attach a selfie of yourself holding a valid government-issued photo ID plus a carrier phone number (not a number from a texting app or burner phone) to your next message to me.
 * [Book me](#contact) for a platonic, meet-and-greet/social-only date.
 My usual deposit and cancellation policies will apply.

 Keep these points in mind when screening: